At Point Lobos, craggy rock formations plunge into the Monterey Bay, with ocean waves creating dramatic salt spray against them.

 On your way back out from the grove, look for big mounds of twigs just off the section of Cypress Grove Trail between the loop and the parking area.
 They're houses of Dusky-footed Woodrats, and some are used (and added onto) for generations.

 Cypress Grove at Sunset

-We'd might as well confess now.
-As beautiful as these pictures of Point Lobos are, it doesn't look like this every day.
-In fact, it took us four visits over six months to find such clear skies and beautiful evening light.
-On other occasions, we'd drive all the way from San Jose to Carmel in sunshine, only to find Point Lobos shrouded in fog.
-Other days, a low layer of marine clouds turned everything flat grey.
-To have the best chance for good photos, visit in spring or fall (this photo was taken in mid-November).
+Some days you can drive all the way from San Jose to Carmel in the sunshine, only to find Point Lobos shrouded in fog.
+Other days, a low layer of marine clouds turns everything flat grey.
+To have the best chance for good photos, visit in spring or fall.